mmtnz/restaurant-booking-manager/README.md

 );
 ```

-Make sure that the user used has the privilegs needed.
+Make sure that the user to use has the privilegs needed.

 - #### Requirements:
 Create and activate a new virtual enviroment.